-- When the module switches between FIPS and non-FIPS mode or vice versa the following must be considered by the user: - o The DRBG engine must be reseeded. - o The CSPs and keys shall not be shared between the modes. - o GCM API user shall comply with IG A.5 for the IV
+- When the module switches between FIPS and non-FIPS mode or vice versa the following must be considered by the user: - o The DRBG engine must be reseeded. - o The CSPs and keys shall not be shared between the modes.

 - The operator of the module can call the crypto_drv_fips_mode_status() API to check if the module is an FIPS 140-2 validated module.
-If API call returns 1 if the module is an FIPS 140-2 validated module; it returns 0 if the module is not an FIPS 140-2 validated module. - To enable/disable FIPS mode the user enables FIPS by activating the capability from within the relevant BIOS menu setting as defined by the platform manufacturer.
-The system will be reset in order to transition to/from FIPS mode after the setting is configured. - Once the operator enables FIPS in the configuration settings of the operating environment, the module is initialized as an FIPS 140-2 validated module. - One RSA key pair shall be used for one cryptographic purpose, such as digital signature and key transport.
-New RSA key pair is required for different cryptographic purpose.
+If the API call returns 1, the module is an FIPS 140-2 validated module; it returns 0 if the module is not an FIPS 140-2 validated module. - To enable/disable FIPS mode, the user will enter the BIOS and select the relevant BIOS menu setting ("PCH-FW Configuration" to "FIPS Configuration") as defined by the platform manufacturer.
+The user will then enable or disable FIPS mode and save the changes.
+Afterwards, the system will be reset in order to transition to/from FIPS mode after the setting is configured. - Once the operator enables FIPS in the configuration settings of the operating environment, the module is initialized as an FIPS 140-2 validated module. - One RSA key pair shall be used for one cryptographic purpose, such as digital signature and key transport.
+A new RSA key pair is required for different cryptographic purpose.